chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

     sudo chef-automate config show > current_config.toml
     ```

-    From Automate **4.x.y** version onwards, OpenSearch credentials are not stored in the config.
+    From Automate **4.x.y** version onwards, OpenSearch credentials are not stored in the `config`.
 Add the OpenSearch password to the generated config above.
 For example:

     ```bash
     [global.v1.external.opensearch.auth.basic_auth]